 Chairperson with capacity to function as Swimway Action Programme Coordinator.

-Two members per region (DK, HH, LS, NL, SH) preferably one with (scientific) background and expertise in Wadden Sea fish and one from monitoring and/or administrative level, as well as representation of Wadden Sea Board advisors and / or strategic partners.
+Two members per region (DK, HH, LS, NL, SH) and NGOs, preferably with (scientific) background and expertise in Wadden Sea fish and/or from monitoring and administrative level.

-Participation by additional experts to EG-SWIWMAY meetings and activities is welcome.
+Participation by additional experts and interested stakeholders etc. to EG-SWIWMAY meetings and activities is welcome, for example by WSB-advisors and/or other strategic partners.

 Time schedule